flashcordon/big-history/Mystères-physique.md

 hilation cross section to date, strongly constraining WIMPs lighter than ∼100 GeV or so in mass

-As large volume neutrino telescopes began to be deployed, such experiments became increasingly sensitive to dark matter annihilating in the interiors of the Sun and Earth.
-The AMANDA detector at the South Pole [19], along with Super-Kamiokande in Japan [90], each significantly improved upon previous limits, to be followed most notably by IceCube [5] and ANTARES [11].
-Constraints from neutrino telescopes are currently competitive with those derived from direct detection experiments for the case of WIMPs with spin-dependent interactions with nuclei.

-Many of the strategies employed to search for annihilating dark matter have also been used to constrain the rate at which dark matter particles might decay.
-In addition to con- straints on gravitinos and other potentially unstable particles, such searches are particularly interesting within the context of sterile neutrino dark matter.
-Sterile neutrinos with masses in the range of ∼1-100 keV are predicted to decay (into an active neutrino and a photon) at a rate that could generate a potentially observable X-ray line

 Ever since astronomers reached a consensus in the 1980s that most of the mass in the universe is invisible — that “dark matter” must glue galaxies together and gravitationally sculpt the cosmos as a whole — experimentalists have hunted for the nonluminous particles.
 They first set out in pursuit of a heavy, sluggish form of dark matter called a weakly interacting massive particle, or WIMP — the early favorite candidate for the cosmos’s missing matter because it could solve another, unrelated puzzle in particle physics.
 Over the decades, teams of physicists set up ever larger targets, in the form of huge crystals and multi-ton vats of exotic liquids, hoping to catch the rare jiggle of an atom when a WIMP banged into it.

-But these detectors have stayed quiet, and physicists are increasingly contemplating a broader spectrum of possibilities.
-On the heavy end, they say the universe’s invisible matter could clump into black holes as heavy as stars.
-At the other extreme, dark matter could spread out in a fine mist of particles thousands of trillions of trillions of times lighter than electrons.

-A refinement of the standard model called supersymmetry smooths over many of its flaws.
-It fills the gaps by proposing new, heavier partner particles for all known particles.
-Plug these new heavies into the mix, and, voilà, their total mass strikingly matches the estimates for dark matter.
-Cosmologists had already been kicking around the idea of WIMPs without knowing what they might be, and suddenly they had a match.
-Assuming supersymmetry’s heavier partners were WIMPs resolved everything so perfectly, researchers dubbed it the “WIMP miracle.”
-Conveniently, these WIMPs would interact with normal matter, albeit very weakly as their name implies; such interactions should render them eminently discoverable.

-WIMPs also have failed to appear in other detection methods.
-Theories suggest the particles may occasionally destroy each other or decay, resulting in showers of gamma rays, but searches have found no convincing evidence.
-And many physicists expected that the Large Hadron Collider — the most powerful particle accelerator ever built — would produce heavy, novel particles, including WIMPs.
-But a decade of operations with no heavy partners to show for it has instead made some physicists question the whole notion of supersymmetry.

-Particle: Strongly interacting massive particles (SIMPs) Year proposed: 2014  Mass: About 0.1 GeV

-Could physicists be wagering on all the wrong dark matter horses?
-Hitoshi Murayama, a theoretical physicist at the University of California, Berkeley, thinks so.
-“There is actually something wrong with the traditional thinking about dark matter,” he says.
-Along with Yonit Hochberg at Hebrew University of Jerusalem, Murayama recently helped develop the SIMP (or strongly interacting massive particles), a whole new breed of dark matter particle.

 *Candidats à la matière noire.
 Crédit : Samuel Velasco/Quanta Magazine [Source](https://www.quantamagazine.org/physicists-are-expanding-the-search-for-dark-matter-20201123/)*